LLM Program

 Academic Excellence

 Our LLM students enjoy the best of both worlds.
-They can tailor their courses to their interests by selecting from an array of courses and specialize by taking a concentration in one of five areas: human rights and international law, business law, environmental law, intellectual property law, and tax.
+They can tailor their courses to their interests by selecting from an array of courses and specialize by taking a concentration in one of our five areas: human rights and international law, business law, environmental law, intellectual property law, and tax.
 As a BC Law LLM student, you’re poised to have a significant impact on global law development and application.

-Our LLM Program promotes true immersion, giving you a genuine US law school experience with JD students as your colleagues and your classmates.
+Our LLM Program also promotes true immersion, giving you a genuine US law school experience with JD students as your colleagues and your classmates.
 Your courses are taught by full-time faculty.

-Individualized Mentoring
+Individualized Mentoring & Support

 The size of our LLM program allows us to provide individualized attention to our students.
 LLM students are paired with a full-time faculty mentor in their field of interest and a JD “buddy” for support.
 The LLM team meets weekly throughout the year to advise on academic and career strategies.